Wimbledon ban 'complete discrimination and illogical', says Russia's Rublev

 "What is happening now is complete discrimination against us."

-Wimbledon on Wednesday banned all Russian and Belarusian players from taking part in this year's Grand Slam event in response to Russia's invasion of Ukraine.
+Wimbledon on Wednesday banned all Russian and Belarusian players from taking part in this year's Grand Slam event in response to the invasion of Ukraine.

 The decision will see Rublev as well as compatriot and world number two Daniil Medvedev and women's fourth-ranked Aryna Sabalenka of Belarus amongst those sitting out the June 27-July 10 tournament.

-"Banning Russian or Belarusian players....will not change anything," added Rublev who said redirecting Wimbledon's £35 million ($45.6 million) prize fund would have a more positive effect.
+"Banning Russian or Belarusian players....will not change anything," added Rublev who said redirecting Wimbledon's prize fund, which last year totalled £35 million ($45.6 million), would have a more positive effect.

 "To give all the prize money to humanitarian help, to the families who are suffering, to the kids who are suffering, I think that would do something, at least a bit.

-"Tennis will, in that case, be the first and only sport who donate that amount of money and it will be Wimbledon so they will take all the glory."
+"Tennis will, in that case, be the first and only sport who donates that amount of money and it will be Wimbledon so they will take all the glory."

+US tennis legend Billie Jean King, a founder of the WTA in 1973, said she "cannot support" the Wimbledon decision.

+"One of the guiding principles of the founding of the WTA was that any girl in the world, if she was good enough, would have a place to compete," said the six-time Wimbledon champion.

 World number one Novak Djokovic also hit out at the "crazy" decision by Wimbledon.

-"In Serbia we all know what happened in 1999.
-In the Balkans we have had many wars in recent history.

-"However, I cannot support the decision of Wimbledon, I think it is crazy.

 "The players, the tennis players, the athletes have nothing to do with it (war).
-When politics interferes with sport, the result is not good."
+When politics interferes with sport, the result is not good," Djokovic had said Wednesday.

 The All England Lawn Tennis Club (AELTC), which runs Wimbledon, said it was acting to "limit Russia's global influence through the strongest means possible".